delta3d/delta3d/branches/BRANCH_0_9_0/delta3d/readme.txt

 Producer
 OpenThreads

-Cal3D
-ConfigScript
+CAL3D
+Crazy Eddie's GUI System
 FLTK
 GDAL
 glGUI
 Intersense Tracker Library
 OpenAL
 Open Dynamics Engine
 PLIB
 ReplicantBody
 Signal_Slot
 TinyXML
+Xerces

 Thanks for using Delta3D!
 Please visit our webpage at http://www.delta3d.org and don't hesistate to use the forums for any problems you may have.
 We'll do